scriptPilot/vueuse/README.md

 - Each composable can return methods and reactive state objects
 - Each method can accept an object with options as well

-Objects are used to make the composables and functions parameters more explicit, flexible and allow backward-compatibility if new parameters are added in the future.
+Objects are used to make the composables and functions parameters more explicit, flexible and to allow backward-compatibility if new parameters are added in the future.

 ## Composables